 Waste picking ranks lowest in the hierarchy of urban informal occupations and a large number of those employed in this occupation are women and adolescents.
 Illiterate and unskilled migrants, who are considered lowest in the caste hierarchy and the poorest, predominantly work as waste pickers, as they are unable to find any other kind of employment.
 In India, over 2 million people earn a livelihood through waste picking alone.
 There are around 150,000 waste pickers in Delhi of which 90% are women and children (more than 50,000 children involved).
-In Bhopura, a squatter community on the outskirts of Delhi, several thousand families of waste pickers collect massive piles of recyclable garbage for their livelihoods, with little access to training, credit and healthcare.
+In Bhopura, a squatter community on the outskirts of Delhi, several thousand families of waste pickers collect massive piles of recyclable garbage for their livelihood, with little access to training, credit and healthcare.
 Adolescents from this community are forced into waste collecting at an early age and their work requires them to work in trash heaps, exposing them to numerous toxins.
 Education is a particular challenge, because they cannot go to school because of their workload and even if they go, they face discrimination.
-Adolescent girls in particular face a triple burden from this work.
-Not only do they undertake this hazardous work, but they also look after households and are married off at a very young age.
+Adolescent girls in this situation face a triple burden: not only do they undertake this hazardous work, but they look after households and are married off at a very young age.

 Chintan was founded in 1999 by Bharti Chaturvedi to address the issues of sustainable consumption, environmental and social justice.
 They approach the community and the issue of waste picking in a non-judgmental manner – they do not degrade the waste picker because of the nature of their work.
-Rather, they enable adults in the community to derive an honorable living from recycling work (through enabling beneficiaries to be profit earning recyclers or by institutionalizing waste picking through door to door collections and contracts with malls and hotels) while simultaneously working with young people from the community to ensure that they have future options outside waste picking.
-Their programs focus on capacity building for green jobs for the informal sector, inclusion of the urban poor in policy making, research and advocacy on issues of environmental justice, and helping children working in recycling to phase out and go to school.
-Chintan’s work with waste pickers and e-waste has been awarded UN Climate Solutions Awards, 2015 by the UN Secretariat for fighting climate change.
+Rather, they enable adults in the community to derive an honourable living from recycling work (through enabling beneficiaries to be profit-earning recyclers or by institutionalizing waste picking through door to door collections and contracts with malls and hotels) while simultaneously working with young people from the community to consider future options outside waste picking if they choose.
+Their programs focus on capacity building for green jobs for the informal sector, inclusion of the urban poor in policymaking, research and advocacy on issues of environmental justice, and helping children working in recycling to phase out and go to school.
+Chintan’s work with waste pickers and e-waste has been awarded UN Climate Solutions Awards 2015 by the UN Secretariat for fighting climate change.
 Bharti Chaturvedi, is a renowned environmentalist and has served on various committees of the Government of India, most recently, the Expert Committee on Plastic Waste, set up by the Ministry of Environment and Forests to finalize rules for plastic waste handling, and a Task Force for social security for the informal sector, set up by the Ministry of Labour and Employment.
 Bharati writes widely; she has a weekly column, Earthwatch, every Monday in the Hindustan Times and blogs for the Huffington Post.
 She has also edited Finding Delhi: Loss and Renewal in the Megacity, published by Penguin India in October 2010.

-EMpower’s 4th grant to Chintan continues their lifeskills training and enables youth to acquire soft skills to improve their prospects to get decent livelihoods and help them re-enroll in formal and open schools.
+EMpower’s 5th grant to Chintan will continue their lifeskills training and enable 80 youth to acquire soft skills to improve their prospects to get decent livelihoods and help them re-enroll in formal and open schools.